 Pest Control, AC Maintenance and HVAC Service Agreements

 Pest control treats the units on a quarterly basis and the association’s HVAC technicians perform quarterly filter changes as well as an annual preventative maintenance service on the AC units.
-Pest control will leave a card when they have serviced your unit, and the AC Technicians will date a sticker located in the air handler closet.
+Pest control and AC Technicians will date a sticker located in the air handler closet when they have serviced your unit.
 Pest control is a small separate charge on your quarterly maintenance fee invoice, but filter cleaning and annual preventative maintenance are included in your maintenance fees at no additional cost.

 In addition to the above-mentioned HVAC services, you have the option to obtain a service agreement with the association at a cost of $150 per A/C, which covers most repairs.
 (Please note, most two-bedroom condos have two separate A/C systems.)
 Depending on the age of your HVAC unit, this service can be advantageous if you have problems with your HVAC unit.
 The HVAC service agreements are mailed to owners annually at beginning of each calendar year.
 Those who opt for these additional services send them back with payment within the first couple weeks upon receipt.
 The agreements can also be found here.